-The Company's provision for income taxes decreased from \$9.8 million for the three months ended August 31, 2005 to \$9.6 million for the three months ended August 31, 2006.
-The effective tax rate was 46.6% for the first quarter of fiscal 2007 and 39.5% for the first quarter of fiscal 2006.
-The Company's effective tax rate increased by 6.6% in the first quarter of fiscal 2007 as a result of the Company's adoption of SFAS 123 (R).
-Under SFAS 123 (R), the Company cannot recognize a potential tax benefit for certain incentive stock option grants until and unless the holder exercises his or her option and then sells the shares within a certain period of time.
-In addition, the Company can only recognize a potential tax benefit for employees' acquisition and subsequent sale of shares purchased through the Company's Employee Stock Purchase Plan if the sale occurs within a certain defined period.
-As a result, the Company's provision for income taxes is likely to be volatile for the foreseeable future.
-Further, under SFAS 123 (R), these potential tax benefits associated with incentive stock options fully vested at the date of adoption of SFAS 123 (R) will be recognized as additions to paid-in capital when and if those options are exercised and not as a reduction to the Company's tax provision.
-The Company did recognize a benefit of approximately \$500,000 related to stock-based compensation for nonqualified stock options expensed during the first quarter of fiscal 2007.
+The provision for income taxes decreased from \$9.6 million for the three months ended August 31, 2006 to \$9.3 million for the three months ended August 31, 2007.
+The effective tax rate was 44.5% for the first quarter of fiscal 2008 and 46.6% for the first quarter of fiscal 2007.
+The effective tax rate declined as a result of the Company being able to recognize a larger tax benefit related to stock-based compensation expense.
+Under SFAS 123 (R), the Company cannot recognize a potential tax benefit for certain incentive stock option ("ISO") grants unless and until the holder exercises his or her option and then sells the shares within a certain period of time.
+In addition, the Company can only recognize a potential tax benefit for employees' acquisition and subsequent sale of shares purchased through the ESPP if the sale occurs within a certain defined period.

+As a result, the Company's provision for income taxes is likely to fluctuate from historical rates for the foreseeable future.
+Further, under SFAS 123 (R), these potential tax benefits associated with ISO grants fully vested at the date of adoption of SFAS 123 (R) will be recognized as additions to paid-in capital when and if those options are exercised and not as a reduction to the Company's tax provision.
+The Company recognized a benefit of approximately \$1.5 million related to stock-based compensation for nonqualified stock options expensed and for eligible disqualifying ISO exercises during the first quarter of fiscal 2008 compared with \$516,000 in the same quarter of the prior fiscal year.
+The timing and amount of eligible disqualifying ISO exercises cannot be predicted.
+Beginning with grants in fiscal 2007, the Company intends to primarily grant nonqualified stock options to employees in the United States.